Dozens more civilians rescued from Ukrainian steel plant

 — Haidia also said more than 15,000 people remain in Severodonetsk, a city in the Luhansk region that's seen as a key Russian target.
 He said he believes most residents wish to remain even though “entire blocks of houses are on fire.”

 — The small village of Nekhoteevk, in Russia’s southern Belgorod region bordering Ukraine, was being evacuated Friday due to shelling from Ukrainian territory, according to the regional governor, Vyacheslav Gladkov.
-His claims couldn't be immediately verified.
+His claims could not be immediately verified.

 — Russian state agencies reported that two self-proclaimed separatist republics in Ukraine’s industrial east — the Donetsk People's Republic and the Luhansk People's Republic — appointed extraordinary ambassadors to Moscow.
 A Ukrainian foreign ministry spokesman, Oleg Nykolenko, said the ambassadors were “traitors” and will likely be charged with high treason.